About

 Leon Bosch, double bassist & conductor

-In addition to writing and editing this blog, Frances Wilson is a regular writer for InterludeHK and has written for Classical Music, International Piano, Pianist and The Schubertian (journal of the Schubert Institute of the UK).
-She was a content creator for classical music streaming site IDAGIO, and for six years she was a London concerts reviewer for Bachtrack.
-She has written teaching notes for the Associated Board of the Royal Schools of Music and Trinity College London, and more recently has been commissioned to programme notes for the Barbican Centre.
+In addition to writing and editing this blog, Frances Wilson is a regular writer and content creator for InterludeHK, and has written for Classical Music, International Piano, Pianist and The Schubertian (journal of the Schubert Institute of the UK).
+She has been a playlist curator for classical music streaming site IDAGIO, and for six years was a London concerts reviewer for Bachtrack.
+She has written teaching notes for the Associated Board of the Royal Schools of Music and Trinity College London, and writes programme notes for the Barbican Centre.

 “…..very grateful for all that YOU do for the industry; you are so supportive of both established professionals as well as younger artists starting out”